catenax-ng/catenax-ng.github.io/docs/internal/how-to-setup-apps.md

 ![Administration](assets/app3.png)

-These settings need to be stored as secrets, as the users will can use them in their actions/workflows:
+These settings (app ID and private key) need to be stored as secrets, as the users will can use them in their actions/workflows:

 ![Administration](assets/app4.png)

 In this example PORTAL is the product name:

-ORG_PORTAL_DISPATCH_APPID -> app ID from above
+- ORG_PORTAL_DISPATCH_APPID -> app ID from above

-ORG_PORTAL_DISPATCH_KEY -> content of private key file
+- ORG_PORTAL_DISPATCH_KEY -> content of private key file

-When creating the secret, set the scope (=permissions to the calling repository)
+When creating the secret, set the scope (=permissions to the source repository)

 ## Permissions & events